St Ives from above — the harbour curving north-east, Porthmeor open to the Atlantic, and the town clustered on its small peninsula.

 St Ives · West Cornwall

-St Ives is a town built on a peninsula, which means the geography does a lot of the work in deciding what your holiday feels like.
-The harbour and old quarter (Downalong) face north-east across the bay; Porthmeor and the Tate face west to the Atlantic surf; Porthminster faces south-east into the sheltered side of the bay; and Carbis Bay sits a mile away around the headland with its own gentle, family-friendly beach.
+St Ives is a town built on a peninsula, which means the geography does most of the work in deciding what your holiday feels like.
+The harbour and old quarter (Downalong) face north-east across the bay; Porthmeor and the Tate face west to the Atlantic; Porthminster faces south-east into the sheltered side; Carbis Bay sits a mile around the headland with its own family beach.
 Each side has a different microclimate, a different sound at night, and a different walk to coffee.

 Downalong & the harbour